Localities and offices close to recognize Juneteenth in Hampton Roads

 In addition to the closures, here is how you can celebrate Juneteenth in Hampton Roads with these in-person and virtual events.

-This list will continue to be updated as more information becomes available.
+This list will continue to be updated as more cities announce their closures.

 Latest News